How Do Two Women Having Sex Protect Themselves?

 So How Do Two Women Having Sex Protect Themselves?

-- Speaking of oral sex, it is usually a good precaution to avoid going down on your partner when she is menstruating, since some infections are passed through blood and fluids.
+Speaking of oral sex, it is usually a good precaution to avoid going down on your partner when she is menstruating.
+Unfortunately, some infections are passed through blood and fluids.
+As you can probably guess, this happens a lot more easily during menstruation.

-- While we’re on the topic of sex toys, don’t forget to clean yours before and after use.
-Setting your washed toy aside for 24 hours after use will ensure that any remaining infections or bacteria die off.
+While we’re on the topic of sex toys, don’t forget to clean yours before and after use.
+Certain bacteria can live on unsterilized surfaces longer than others.
+In the end, why take a chance?
+After a thorough cleansing, set your washed toy aside for 24 hours after use.
+This will help to ensure that any remaining infections or bacteria die off.
 For more information about safely using sex toys, we’ve written a full blog about this subject.

 Routine Testing is Critical